 As a special needs child, your child will likely require special education, additional therapy, rehabilitation, additional activities, and other forms of education and care.
 These are likely to be expensive.
 Your child support therefore, must address these factors, which add to your childcare expenses.
 If the child support amount that is determined using the existing guidelines will not be sufficient to meet these expenses, discuss how you can seek more support for your child with your lawyer.

 Another child support concern is whether child support payments stop when your child turns 18.
 If your child cannot fully support herself (if she is not employable because of her disability or cannot make a living wage through her employment) once she is over 18, your child is eligible for continuing support.
 The amount of the support payments vary by case.
-A Texas divorce lawyer will be able to help you find out.
+A Washington State divorce lawyer will be able to help you find out.

 How do you ease a special needs child through a divorce?